 I am a research scientist, software developer, and travel enthusiast.
 I am currently bringing more creativity into the world as Data Scientist at Redbubble, helping hundreds of thousands of artists reach customers around the globe.
 I was previously Technical Lead at GoEuro, delivering the best online travel experience, to relocate to sunny Melbourne.
 I hold a Ph.D. in operations research, also known as “the science of the better”.
-My main expertise resides in modeling complex real-world systems and developing software to assist stakeholders make better decisions.
-I am interested in combining data science and optimization to bridge the gap between big data and decisions support systems. [read more]
+My main expertise resides in modelling complex real-world systems and developing software to assist stakeholders make better decisions.
+I am interested in combining data science and optimisation to bridge the gap between big data and decisions support systems. [read more]

 A review of dynamic vehicle routing problems, V. Pillac, M. Gendreau, C. Guéret, A. L. Medaglia, European Journal of Operational Research, 2013, 225(1), 1-11, doi:10.1016/j.ejor.2012.08.015

 [technical report (free)] [download from editor]